eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ### Key Compromise Impersonation (KCI) {#key-compromise-impersonation-kci}

-A test was conducted where an attacker compromises an `InstanceFactor` (`IF`) from one ceremony and attempts to impersonate a Verifier in a different ceremony [ECA-PV-BL-MODEL].
-The model indicated this attack is not possible [ECA-PV-BL-PROOF].
+A test was conducted where an attacker compromises an `InstanceFactor` (`IF`) from one ceremony and attempts to impersonate a Verifier in a different ceremony.
+The model indicated this attack is not possible.
 The KCI security query passed, confirming that compromising a secondary factor (`IF`) does not allow an attacker to forge messages from a primary party (the Verifier), as they still lack the Verifier's private signing key.

 ### Verifier Key Compromise {#verifier-key-compromise}

-A test was conducted modeling a compromised long-term Verifier signing key [ECA-PV-AT-FS-MODEL]:
+A test was conducted modeling a compromised long-term Verifier signing key [[ECA-FORMAL-MODELS](#ext-links)]:

-- **Result**: The model demonstrated that an attacker can inject arbitrary (VF', nonce') pairs, breaking the Freshness property (`event(AttesterUsesNonce(n)) ==> event(VerifierGeneratesNonce(n))` was **False**).
+- **Result:** The model demonstrated that an attacker can inject arbitrary (VF', nonce') pairs, breaking the Freshness property (`event(AttesterUsesNonce(n)) ==> event(VerifierGeneratesNonce(n))` was **False**).

-- **Interpretation**: While the formal model identifies a freshness violation, the protocol's cryptographic design ensures this only enables denial of service, not authentication bypass:
+- **Interpretation:** While the formal model identifies a freshness violation, the protocol's cryptographic design ensures this only enables denial of service, not authentication bypass:

 - The attacker can cause the Attester to derive keys from (`BF`, `VF'`)
 - However, the resulting Evidence will contain: